abordel/summa-prima-secundae/docs/question_5.md

 106, A. 1): since in order to see this, all are immediately enlightened by God.

-## Whether Any Good Works Are Necessary That Man May Receive Happiness
+## Whether Any Good Works Are Necessary That Man May Receive Happiness From God?

-from God?

 ### *Objection 1*
 It would seem that no works of man are necessary that he